-POLLUTION PREVENTION AND GOOD HOUSEKEEPING IN MUNICIPAL OPERATIONS COIL IV.B.6.b.1.iii Use the space below to describe activities and actions taken to support the requirement of yearly inspection and cleaning of all catch basins (a lesser frequency of inspection based on at least two consecutive years of operational data indicating the system does not require annual cleaning might be acceptable).
+IV.B.6.b.1.iii Use the space below to describe activities and actions taken to support the requirement of yearly inspection and cleaning of all catch basins (a lesser frequency of inspection based on at least two consecutive years of operational data indicating the system does not require annual cleaning might be acceptable).
+Evaluate appropriateness and effectiveness of this requirement. ing SRPW and TMDL areas): approximately 470 catch basins under RIDOT jurisdiction), 10 double catch basins and 5 curb of CBs inspected in 2020: ~160 % of Total inspected: ~50% of CBs cleaned in 2020: ~160 % of Total cleaned: ~50% Quantity of sand/debris collected by cleaning o f catch basins: 150 tons.
+Location used for the disposal of debris: Debris where it is mixed with leaves and ultimately use s is disposed at the Town recycling area in the transfer facility, ed for loam as needed on Town projects.
+Do you use an electronic tool (e.g. GIS, datababasins? ase, spreadsheet) to track the inspections and cleaning of catch YES NO previous catch inspects catch needed basis.
+The Town is in the process of scanning hardcopies of inspection reports into electronic databases.
+The DPW evaluated previous catch basin information to determine the inspection and cleaning schedule for 2021.
+The DPW opportunistically inspects catch basins throughout the year and cleans specific catch basins outside of the normal cleaning schedule on an asneeded basis.
+The Town has minimized the amount of sand used during winter months, which has resulted in a decrease of the quantity of catch basin cleanings generated during cleaning events.
+IV.B.6.b.1.iv Use the space below to describe activities and actions taken to minimize erosion of road shoulders and roadside ditches by requiring stabilization of those areas.
 Evaluate appropriateness and effectiveness of this requirement.
-Total # of CBs within regulated area (including SRPW and TMDL areas): approximately 465 catch basins Town-wide (315 under Town jurisdiction & 150 under RIDOT jurisdiction), 10 double catch basins and 5 curb inlets. of CBs inspected in 2019: ~250 % of Total inspected: ~80% of CBs cleaned in 2019: ~250 % of Total cleaned: ~80% Quantity of sand/debris collected by cleaning of catch basins: 250 tons.
-Location used for the disposal of debris: Location used for the disposal of debris: Debris is disposed at the Town recycling area in the transfer facility, where it is mixed with leaves and ultimately used for loam as needed on Town projects.
-Do you use an electronic tool (e.g. GIS, database, spreadsheet) to track the inspections and cleaning of catch basins? evaluated pre opportunistic cleaning sche months, whice events. in the process of scanning hardcopies of inspection reports into electronic databases.
-The DPW evious catch basin information to determine the inspection and cleaning schedule for 2019.
-The DPW ally inspects catch basins throughout the year and cleans specific catch basins outside of the normal edule on an as-needed basis.
-The Town has minimized the amount of sand used during winter the has resulted in a decrease of the quantity of catch basin cleanings generated during cleaning IV.B.6.b.1.iv Use the space below to describe activities and actions taken to minimize erosion of road shoulders and roadside ditches by requiring stabilization of those areas.
+Road shoulders are shaped and/or repaired as needed to prevent channelized flow.
+Addressing road shoulders has shown to be effective by preventing excessive sedimentation washed downgradient into catch basins.
+This is an ongoing effort.
+IV.B.6.b.1.v IV.B.6.b.1.v Use the space below to describe activities and actions taken to identify and report known discharges causing scouring at outfall pipes or outfalls with excessive sedimentation, for the Department to determine on a case-by-case basis if the scouring or sedimentation is a significant and continuous source of sediments.
 Evaluate appropriateness and effectiveness of this requirement.
-Road should ers are shaped and/or repaired as needed to prevent channelized flow.
-Addressing road shoulders be effective by preventing excessive sedimentation washed downgradient into catch basins.
-This is an ongoing e ffort Control of the IV.B.6.b.1.v Use the space below to describe activities and actions taken to identify and report known discharges causing scouring at outfall pipes or outfalls with excessive sedimentation, for the Department to determine on a case-by-case basis if the scouring or sedimentation is a significant and continuous source of sediments.
-Evaluate appropriateness and effectiveness of this requirement.
 Structural BMPs GPS located in 2006 identified outfalls with scouring and/or sedimentation concerns.
 These areas were identified and scheduled for appropriate maintenance.
-Based on the results of the two dry weather surveys, outfalls with scouring or excessive sedimentation were addressed and repaired.

-This activity is appropriate and continually implemented on an as-needed basis.
-The activity is effective to reduce sedimentation in outfalls and identify scouring that can compromise the structural integrity of outfalls.
+Based on the results of the two dry weather surveys, outfalls with scouring or excessive sedimentation were addressed and repaired. appropriate and continually implemented on an a in outfalls and identify scouring that can compro as-needed basis.
+The activity is effective to reduce mise the structural integrity of outfalls.